Plan your project

 Determining your organization's needs

-In your application, you must outline how your proposed project will meet your site's security needs in relation to the threat of hate-motivated crime and/or incidents.
+In your application, you must outline how your proposed project will meet your site's security needs in relation to the threat of hate-motivated incidents/crimes.
 Understanding the vulnerabilities at the project site will help improve your facility's safety and security.

 Vulnerabilities are the gaps or weaknesses that undermine an organization's safety and security.
 A threat will exploit a vulnerability to inflict harm.
 For example, a lack of surveillance cameras and anti-graffiti spray on the facility walls will leave it vulnerable to the threat of hateful graffiti.